 “The common central bank mandate for stability,” said Olivier Fines, Head of Advocacy and Capital Markets Policy Research for EMEA at CFA Institute, “means that any CBDC would be developed to deliver significant advances against current forms of currency.
 Otherwise, they’re a solution looking for a problem.”

-Wholesale Benefits
+Wholesale benefits

 A CBDC developed for wholesale transactions would exclusively serve financial institutions to facilitate large-value and interbank settlement and liquidity management.